MPH Public Health (Web-based Learning)

 - Demonstrate understanding of the command & control structures commonly applied in emergency response & recovery

-- Be able to describe the structures involved in multi-agency EPRR
+- Describe the structures involved in multi-agency EPRR

-- Be able to critically review plans & responses to incidents
+- Critically review plans & responses to incidents

 - Demonstrate understanding of the identification, assessment, planning & mitigation process for managing risk